 On the other hand, the fees associated with trading and holding ETNs are typically lower compared to those resulting from buying physical bullion.

 That said, the unique structure and risks associated with ETNs make them an unappealing choice for beginner investors who may not fully understand the intricacies of these contracts.

-Note: ETNs are more complex than your regular gold ETFs since they don’t physically hold the asset in trust.
+ETNs are more complex than your regular silver ETFs since they don’t physically hold the asset in trust.
 The price of an ETN tracks a commodity index.

 Silver Futures & Options

 Futures contracts are offered by institutions like the Chicago Mercantile Exchange — also known as the CME Group — and they typically expire every month.
 Once the expiration day is reached, the contract holder will be entitled to receive a total of 5,000 troy ounces of the precious metal and the total amount to be paid would result in the quoted price at the moment the contract was settled multiplied by 5,000.

 Front-month contracts — the ones that will expire the sooner — typically trade near the commodity’s spot price.
 On the other hand, contracts that expire on future dates often have a different price depending on the market’s expectations of where silver prices might be a month or a year from now.

 One of the benefits of investing in silver by buying futures contracts is that you will be entitled to receive bullion once the contract expires.
 Keep in mind that 100 troy ounces are around 155.52 kilograms of silver, which is, in most cases, too much silver to be handled by a retail investor.

 For this reason, futures are often used for short-term trades rather than as a vehicle to maintain long-term exposure to the precious metal.
 That said, depending on your expectations about how silver prices will behave in the future you could buy longer-dated futures contracts and sell them before they expire to avoid being assigned with such a huge amount of silver.